 NBMCA and our 10 member municipalities prepare for, track and manage local flooding.
 Advance warning enables municipalities to put emergency plans into operation, evacuate communities if necessary, and secure property in areas that are more likely to flood.

-Monitoring weather and flood conditions is a shared responsibility of Conservation Authorities, the Ontario Ministry of Natural Resources and Forestry, and Environment Canada.
+Monitoring weather and flood conditions is a shared responsibility of Conservation Authorities, the Ontario Ministry of Natural Resources and Forestry, and Environment and Climate Change Canada.
 When flooding is possible or about to occur, NBMCA issues flood messages to municipal emergency management officials, the media and the public through our website and social media.
 Municipalities then take action to warn local residents.

-Conservation Authorities’ responsibilities around flood management:
+Conservation Authorities’ responsibilities around flood management are to:

 Flood Watch Status & Terminology

 The Ontario Ministry of Natural Resources & Forestry (MNRF) and Ontario's Conservation Authorities issue flood messaging using specific criteria and terminology.
-This provides consistency across the province and incorporates the familiar wording used by weather agencies such as Environment Canada and the Weather Network.
+This provides consistency across the province and incorporates the familiar wording used by weather agencies such as Environment Canada and The Weather Network.

 At any time of the year, when there is flooding, NBMCA can issue three levels of messages for the watershed within its jurisdiction:

 For more information on Flood Watch Status & Terminology, visit here.

 The North Bay-Mattawa Conservation Authority delivers its flood forecasting program and updates for municipalities, agencies, our partners, and the public as part of our natural hazard management initiatives.
 These updates are based on the analysis of data and information collected in concert with the following: